Charleston, SC Domestic Violence Attorney

 |Penalty: 0-90 days, and/or $1,000 – $2,500 fine.||Penalty: 0-3 yrs. and/or $2,500 – $5,000 fine.||Penalty: 0-10 yrs.||Penalty: 0-20 yrs.|

-This is what makes domestic violence (DV) cases so difficult and why you need a Charleston domestic violence lawyerg.
+This is what makes domestic violence (DV) cases so difficult and why you need a Charleston domestic violence lawyer.
 Many times after an arrest the victim will state that they no longer want to pursue a case against the accused.
-However this is not an automatic dismissal of the charge.
-Once the case has been referred to the Solicitor’s Office a victim will most likely have to fill out a drop charges form, provided by the Solicitor, and watch a video on domestic violence.
-Even after completing the drop charges form, it’s no guarantee that the charges will be dropped because the prosecutor may still proceed if they have the right evidence to prove their case.
-The prosecutor has subpoena power to compel the victim/witness to court and testify, especially if they provided a statement to police.
+However, this will not result in an automatic dismissal of the charge.
+Once the case has been referred to the Solicitor’s Office, a victim will most likely have to fill out a drop charges form, provided by the Solicitor, and watch a video on domestic violence.
+Even after completing the drop charges form, it’s no guarantee that the charges will be dropped because the prosecutor may still proceed if they have the evidence to prove their case.
+The prosecutor has subpoena power to compel the victim/witness to court and testify.
+They will most likely have video evidence from body cameras or dash cam videos (possibly victim statements alleging the assault), there may be photographic evidence of injuries, hospital record documentation, or 911 calls, all of which a prosecutor can use to prove their case despite a victim not wanting to prosecute.

-The “no drop” policy means that police and prosecutors simply won’t dismiss a case because an alleged victim files a drop charges form.
+The “no drop” policy means that police and prosecutors simply won’t dismiss a case because an alleged victim wants them too or files a drop charges form.
 What’s important to your case is that this does not mean that your case will never be dismissed or resolved in a manner where you will not end up with a conviction.
-The policy means that police and prosecutors alike take this charge seriously and will prosecute and seek out a conviction if possible.
+The policy means that police and prosecutors alike take these cases seriously and will prosecute and seek out a conviction if possible.
 Don’t go it alone, contact a Charleston domestic violence lawyer to defend you.

 Often when a person is given a bond on a domestic violence case the accused is placed on a no-contact order by the judge, which means that if you live with the victim, you will not be allowed to return home once you are released from jail.
 Sometimes this can be modified by a court order but not always.
 So, if you are placed on a no-contact condition of bond do not violate the terms or you will face certain jail time again and possibly additional charges.